WPIRoboticsEngineering/RobotInterfaceBoard/README.md

 ### ledc functions

 DO NOT USE THESE!
-These are raw kernel level and are for the pros only.
+These are raw API level and are for the pros only.
 These pure C functions are part of the IDF and are provided for ESP32 programmers that are not using Arduino framework.
-The ledc functions spread PWM generation across the timers in an strange pattern:
+ESP32Servo uses these functions internally, but manages the interactions between channels for you.
+The ledc functions spread PWM generation across the timers 0-4 using channels 0-15 in an unintuitive pattern:

 ```
 /*